Alphashivesh/mobile_app/README.md

 ### Database Setup

 1. Ensure your MySQL server is running.
-2. Using a database management tool (like MySQL Workbench, DBeaver, or phpMyAdmin), run the setup.sql script provided in the project.
+2. Using a database management tool (like MySQL Workbench, DBeaver, or phpMyAdmin), run the db.sql script provided in the project.
 This will create the app database and all the necessary tables.

 ### Backend Setup